Strangemother/django-trim/docs/templates/tags/wrap.md

 </div>
 ```

-We can can use it within another template, adding some content to the wrap:
+We can use it within another template, adding some content to the wrap:

 ```jinja2
 <!-- homepage.html -->